-- 79. The IAC develops its own intersessional work plan for completing accreditation decisions within the normalized timeline and using the criteria and procedure outlined within this Annex and the terms of the proposed operational guidance for Wetland City Accreditation. - 80.
+- 1. The IAC develops its own intersessional work plan for completing accreditation decisions and using the criteria and procedure outlined within this Annex and the terms of the proposed operational guidance for Wetland City Accreditation. - 2.
 IAC reviews the applications for new accreditation and decides whether to accredit proposed cities.
-Each application is reviewed by a minimum of two members of IAC and not assigned to members of the same nationality as applicant cities. - 81.
+Each application is reviewed by a minimum of two members of IAC and not assigned to members of the same nationality as applicant cities. - 3.
 IAC reviews the applications for renewed accreditation and decides whether to renew the accreditation of proposed cities.
-Each application is reviewed by a minimum of two members of IAC and not assigned to members of the same nationality as applicant cities. - 82.
-IAC reports its decision on new and renewed accreditation at least 90 days in advance of the final full meeting of the Standing Committee prior to the next meeting of the COP. - 83.
-IAC issues guidance on how cities and other human settlements should compile the nomination and renewal forms, especially regarding the level of detail required and the types of supporting evidence required, through operational guidance for Wetland City Accreditation. - 84.
-IAC issues guidance, as required, for National Focal Points (NFPs) on how they could undertake a national review to determine which cities to propose to IAC, and evaluates the compiled accreditation forms to ensure that they abide by the criteria.

-85. IAC issues guidance on how it will transparently and objectively review applications and decide whether criteria have been satisfied and a city can be accredited through the operational guidance for Wetland City Accreditation.
+Each application is reviewed by a minimum of two members of IAC and not assigned to members of the same nationality as applicant cities. - 4.
+IAC reports its decision on new and renewed accreditation the final full meeting of the Standing Committee prior to the next meeting of the COP. - 5.
+IAC issues guidance on how cities and other human settlements should compile the nomination and renewal forms, especially regarding the level of detail required and the types of supporting evidence required, through operational guidance for Wetland City Accreditation. - 6.
+IAC issues guidance, as required, for National Focal Points (NFPs) on how they could undertake a national review to determine which cities to propose to IAC, and evaluates the compiled accreditation forms to ensure that they abide by the criteria. - 7.
+IAC issues guidance on how it will transparently and objectively review applications and decide whether criteria have been satisfied and a city can be accredited through the operational guidance for Wetland City Accreditation.